why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/snapper.md

 ![Boot Menu Selection](image/snapper_boot_selection.png)

-On the Read-only Snapshot menu, scroll down to, and select, snapshot #47. openSUSE will appear to boot as normal.
+On the Read-only Snapshot menu, scroll down to, and select, the desired recovery snapshot.
+Snapshot #47 is used here as an example. openSUSE will appear to boot as normal.

 !!! tip
     There isn't a scroll indicator on the Read-only Snapshot Menu, but it is possible to scroll down to select more options, if available.